Atluss/ImageServer/README.md

 Project use [Go modules](https://github.com/golang/go/wiki/Modules) to download dependencies.
 You can see dependencies in `go.mod`

-Test requests you can find in folder: `test_client` run it, when api is running, don't forget change ports.
+Test requests you can find in folder: `cmd/test_client` run it, when api is running, don't forget change ports.

 ## How to run